Did you know these Bugatti Veyron Facts?

 Here are some factors why this supercar needs 8 times faster fuel than a normal car:

-- The engine size and capacity to churn the required amount of fuel when it runs at its max speed.
+• The engine size and capacity to churn the required amount of fuel when it runs at its maximum speed.

 First, let me tell you what’s coolant.

-A coolant is a green/blue color liquid mixture of glycol and water.
+A coolant is a green/blue colour liquid mixture of glycol and water.
 This works as an antifreeze, which prevents the engine from being anti-rust and helps to maintain the engine’s temperature.

 Also Read:

 The Bugatti Veyron is powered by a W16, 64 valves quad-turbocharged petrol engine which needs proper cooling management.
 No doubt, Bugatti has done their best-of-best job.
-Here, they implemented 3 handmade radiator which is responsible for the inflow of 50 liters of coolant.
+Here, they implemented 3 handmade radiators which are responsible for the inflow of 50 litres of coolant.

 The regulation helps to settle down the anti-rust of the massive engine and maintain the optimum temperature.